 Skidmore continues to win the hearts of motivated students with gorgeous scenery, caring faculty, and its flexibility, openness, and receptivity to change and growth.Fiske Guide to Colleges

-Founded more than a century ago and located in Saratoga Springs, New York, on a beautiful 1,000+-acre campus, Skidmore is a highly regarded liberal arts college known for its creative approaches to just about everything.
+Founded more than a century ago and located in Saratoga Springs, New York, on a beautiful 1,000-acre campus, Skidmore is a highly regarded liberal arts college known for its creative approaches to just about everything.

-Located 30 miles north of Albany, New York State’s capital, Saratoga Springs is perennially short-listed as one of the most interesting and vibrant small cities in the U.S. Famed for “health, history, and horses” — its mineral waters, Revolutionary War battlefield, and the nation’s oldest thoroughbred racetrack — Saratoga is equally renowned as an arts and cultural destination.
+Located 30 miles north of Albany, New York State’s capital, Saratoga Springs is perennially short-listed as one of the most interesting and vibrant small cities in the U.S. Famed for “health, history, and horses” — its mineral waters, the nearby Revolutionary War battlefield and the nation’s oldest thoroughbred racetrack — Saratoga is equally renowned as an arts and cultural destination.
 The Saratoga Performing Arts Center is summer home to the New York City Ballet and the Philadelphia Orchestra and is a performing venue for top rock and jazz musicians.

 Program: four-year private, nondenominational, coeducational, liberal arts

-Calendar: fall and spring semesters, followed by two optional five-week summer sessions, internships, and collaborative research opportunities
+Calendar: fall and spring semesters, followed by two optional five-week summer sessions, internships and collaborative research opportunities

-Number of Majors: 42
+Number of Majors: 44

 Courses Offered: more than 1,000

-Student-Faculty Ratio: 9 to 1
+Student-Faculty Ratio: 8 to 1